radiantone/entangle/README.md

 Entangle supports a composition based mechanism for attaching schedulers to workflows and functions.
 The scheduler class will control access to CPU resources based on its contraints.
 For example, if you want to run a workflow with potentially 20 parallel tasks, but only want to allocate 4 CPUs to execute the workflow, the scheduler class can ensure entangle doesn't spawn more processes than requested.
 Schedulers wrap individual functions and pull CPU "cookies" off a scheduler queue.
-When a cookie is placed on the queue by a process it means that CPU is available for use.
+Each cookie contains a CPU identifier.
+When a cookie is placed on the queue by a process it means that CPU (id) is available for use.

 Parallel processes thus use the queue mechanism to *self-organize* around the allocated CPUs by requesting cookies, running their behaviors and returning the cookie to the queue when complete.
 This approach requires no centralized scheduler server as the workfow processes all use the same multiprocessing.Queue to retrieve CPU cookies.